My GLOW Amp won't turn on. Does it need servicing?

 And, while a faulty transistor in a typical transistor amplifier is not easy to replace and would require a service technician to fix (often at a cost exceeding the value of the amplifier), the tubes in a GLOW amplifier are inexpensive and easy to replace yourself.
 If you can change a light bulb, you can change a tube!

 GLOW amplifiers are assembled in China.
 Does this make GLOW products any less reliable?

 The simple answer is NO. The fact is, most Big Name audio companies manufacture some or all of their products in China.
-Most laptops are now assembled in China, as are many of the most innovative products available to us today, such as iPhones, televisions and other devices.
+Most laptops are now assembled in China, as are many of the most innovative products available to us today, such as smart phones, high definition televisions and other devices.